-The first bell rings at 8:45, and school begins at 8:50 a.m.
-Please set a routine that allows your student to arrive at school on time.
-Students arriving late must check in at the office to obtain a late pass prior to going to class.
+Please set a routine that allows your student to arrive at school on time (by 8:45 a.m.).
+Students arriving late (after the 2nd bell at 8:50 a.m.) must check in at the office to obtain a late pass prior to going to class.
 If your student has not arrived at school by 10:00 a.m., an automated call will be generated letting you know your student has not arrived.
 When your student checks in upon arriving, the absence will change to a late.

-Check Out Procedures
+Check-Out Procedures